gogoneriel/nerite/README.md

 The current fee schedule:

-Upon each redemption of x BOLD:
+Upon each redemption of x USDN:

-- `baseRate` is decayed based on time passed since the last fee event and incremented by an amount proportional to the fraction of the total BOLD supply to be redeemed, i.e. `x/total_bold_supply`
+- `baseRate` is decayed based on time passed since the last fee event and incremented by an amount proportional to the fraction of the total USDN supply to be redeemed, i.e. `x/total_usdn_supply`

 The redemption fee percentage is given by `min(REDEMPTION_FEE_FLOOR + baseRate , 1)`.